 HOWEVER, in spelling, the letter Ü can be written without the two dots wherever the normal letter U cannot occur.
 It turns out that such situations occur most of the time.
 The only consonants that can actually be followed either by U or by Ü turn out to be L and N, so most of the time you need to know the rule (below) in order to know whether a written U should be pronounced Ü or like our OO.

-When a syllable begins with a vowel, it must be preceded by an apostrophe if it is preceded by another syllable to form a single a compound word.
+When a syllable begins with a vowel, it must be preceded by an apostrophe if it is neither free-standing nor the first syllable in a compound.
 For example, the word xian "county" is a single syllable (pronounced shyen).
 The city of Xi'an is two (shee-ahn), and must not be written without the apostrophe.
 (It is a sign of an ignorant author or a bad editor to ignore this rule.)

 Tones are pitch patterns.
 Standard Mandarin has four tones (plus a "neutral" or "negated" tone), and they are just as important as consonants and vowels in telling Chinese syllables apart, but very few authors or editors mark them in Romanized words.
 Unless you actually take up the study of Chinese, you will be forced to ignore them.
 However, it is important to realize that some spellings may look alike but not actually be pronounced the same way, since they may vary in tone.
 (Occasionally confusion results, but few editors make any attempt to avoid it.)
 (Tone is not the same thing as intonation.
 Click here for More About Tone & Intonation.)

 When indicated, tones are traditionally represented in Romanized text by diacritical marks (as on this web site) or (in older texts or Email) by numbers: